Mixtini/cocktails-guide-book/database/database-design.md

 ## Intro

-We are using Firebase Realtime Database, the file ```cocktails-guide-api-service-export.json``` is the snapshot for the databse.
+We are using Firebase Realtime Database, the file ```cocktails-guide-api-service-export.json``` is the snapshot for the database.

 ## How to contribute
 1. create a temp branch